Voilett-Roze/asus/Installing-Transmission-through-Entware.md

 opkg install transmission-web transmission-daemon-openssl
 ```

-We need to install the ca certificates bundle to connect to https trackers.
+You may need to install certificate packages to connect to some https trackers:

 ```
 opkg install ca-bundle ca-certificates